Flawedspirit/PingDemonJS/README.md

 **3. Configure the Bot**\
 Rename or copy the `config.json.dist` file to `config.json`.\
 By default, the bot works with RoleIDs to ping specific roles when a streamer comes online, as well a provided ChannelID to post notifications in.
+RoleIDs can be copied by right clicking a role in your server settings panel and clicking `Copy Role ID`.
+ChannelIDs can be gotten the same way, but with channels.
 The following fields need to be updated to work for your server:\
 - `token`: Your Discord application token from step 1.
-- `notify["picarto/piczel"]`: Provide an array of a user and RoleID to ping for that user, ie `["username", "123456789123456789"]`.
+- `notify["picarto/piczel/twitch"]`: Provide an array of a user and RoleID to ping for that user, ie `["username", "123456789123456789"]`.
 - `notifyChannel`: Provide a channel ID for the bot to post messages in.
 - `pingRate`: The rate in seconds to ping the streaming service APIs.
 Defaults to 10 seconds.
 The minimum allowed value is 5 seconds.\
 The remaining fields can be left as-is.